aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 Since the $this pointer was bound to the `Illuminate\Routing\Router` class, these methods are called on the `Illuminate\Routing\Router` class.

-Because the `Illuminate\Routing\Router` class does not have these methods either, just like it did not have the initial `auth` method that was called on it, the dynamic `_call` method of the `Illuminate\Routing\Router` class is called instead.
+Because the `Illuminate\Routing\Router` class does not have these methods either, just like it did not have the initial `auth` method that was called on it, the dynamic `__call` method of the `Illuminate\Routing\Router` class is called instead.

-This time the `resetPassword`,`confirmPassword`,`emailVerification` method names are passed in as an argument when each of them is called from the `auth` closure.
+However this time the `resetPassword`,`confirmPassword`,`emailVerification` method names are passed in as an argument when each of them is called from the `auth` closure.

-The passed in method name is ultimately used as the key to get the closure associated with that method from the `Illuminate\Routing\Router::$macros` array, bind that closure to the `Illuminate\Routing\Router` class and then call the closure just like was done for the closure associated with the `auth` key.
+The passed in method name is ultimately used as the key to get the closure associated with that method from the `Illuminate\Routing\Router::$macros` array, then bind that closure to the `Illuminate\Routing\Router` class and then call the closure just like was done for the closure associated with the `auth` method name.

-Below am showing an abbreviated version of the `AuthRouteMethods` class of the `Laravel\UI` package that provided the closures that were added to the `$macros` array.
+Below I am showing an abbreviated version of the `AuthRouteMethods` class of the `Laravel\UI` package that provided the closures that were added to the `Illuminate\Routing\Router::$macros` array.

-I have annotated it to illustrate how the `$this` pointer binding works.
+I have annotated it to illustrate how the `$this` pointer binding works when a method of the class is called from within a closure returned from the another method of the class.

 ```php
 class AuthRouteMethods